8 Biblical Reasons to Stand with Israel Today

 4) Media Misrepresentation

 Virtually every news report on the conflict involving Israel today presents Israel as the aggressor.
-Notwithstanding the fact that the hostilities were provoked by Palestinian or Hamas rocket fire.
+Notwithstanding the fact that Palestinian or Hamas rocket fire provoked the hostilities .
 Yet the media reports consistently assign responsibility to Israel as the initiator of aggression.

 For example, Israel gave Gaza back as an effort to establish grounds for advancing the peace process.
 Within months the same area became a staging ground by the Palestinians for new unprovoked attacks on Israel.
 This represents the futile efforts Israel has faced at every turn when attempting to negotiate peace.